redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	oc get all,ingress -n my-project

-From the OpenShift web console select the run command icon to open a web terminal.
-Test HTTPS access:
+From the OpenShift web console select the run command icon to open a web terminal and test HTTPS access:

-	curl -Lk echo.example.com
+	curl -Lk echo.example.com -w "\n"

+The output should look something like this:

 Assuming this worked the next steps are to create a private HTTP API integration for AWS API Gateway to ROSA.